Ednaordinary/MawDiscord/README.md

 - Linux with cuda drivers installed
 - NVIDIA gpu with 24GB vram
 - A decent amount of storage
-- Python3.12 and the venv package
+- Python3.13 (freethreaded version highly encouraged) and uv

 ## Install